 Joseph went to Pilate and used his influence to convince Pilate that Jesus was already dead, which was unusual.
 It usually took three days for a criminal to die on the cross.
 Jesus had died of a broken heart.
 But Joseph received permission to take Jesus body.
 Nicodemus came with expensive embalming spices fit for a king.
 Jesus disciples were very surprised to see these influencial wealthy men arrive to give their Master an honorable burial.
 The disciples had no idea that such men called Jesus their Master.

 Joseph had a tomb hewn in a rock prepared for himself nearby.
 They carefully took Jesus off the cross and buried Jesus there.
 So instead of receiving the burial of a criminal, Jesus had a burial fit for a king.
 And rightly so.
 Then they went home and spent the Sabbath mourning.

 4. Nicodemus a Leader in the Early Christian Church

 Nicodemus wealth and influence protected him from the enemies of the early church for many years.
 But the church's enemies finally turned on him, beat him and threw him out of Jerusalem.
 Gamaliel came to his aide.
 Gamaliel was a relative of his that had even more power as a doctor of the law than Nicodemus was.
-He had become a Christian that is mentioned in Acts 5:34 as protecting the apostles.
+He became a Christian that is mentioned in Acts 5:34 as protecting the apostles.
 Gamaliel took Nicodemus into his home and protected him until he died.
-Gamaliel had taken the martyr Stephens body and buried it in a cave near his home.
+Gamaliel had taken the martyr Stephen's body and buried it in a cave near his home.
 He buried Nicodemus next to Stephen.
 There they are waiting for Jesus to return and call them from their graves.
 Jesus has them marked exactly where they are.
 They will spend forever with the Jesus they loved so much.

 Part 1 of 3 Part Video on Nicodemus by Doug Bachelor